 Texas Paintbrush (Castilleja indivisa)

 Description: One of the popular paintbrushes, this showy annual or biennial grows 6-16 in. high.
 Its several unbranched stems form clumps topped by bright-red, paintbrush-like spikes.
-The flowers are actually inconspicuous and greenish, but are subtended by showy, red-tipped bracts.
+The flowers are actually inconspicuous and greenish but are subtended by showy, red-tipped bracts.
 They sometimes produce a light yellow or pure white variation mixed in with the reds.
 Together, the flowers and bracts form 3-8 in. spikes.

 The roots of this plant will grow until they touch the roots of other plants, frequently grasses, penetrating these host roots to obtain a portion of their nutrients.
 Transplanting paintbrush may kill it.
 Indian paintbrush has a reputation for being unpredictable.
 In some years, when bluebonnets (which flower at approximately the same time as Indian paintbrush) are especially colorful, paintbrush will have only an average flowering year.
-Other years, paintbrush is spectacular.
+In other years, paintbrush is spectacular.